StoyanChalakov/SystemCenterDocs/SystemCenterDocs/scom/obtain-certificate-windows-server-and-operations-manager.md

 - Subject="CN=server.contoso.com" ; (this should be the FQDN of the target, or how the system shows in DNS)

 - [Key Usage]
-    Key Exportable = FALE  ; Private key is NOT exportable, unless creating on a domain machine for a non-domain machine, then use TRUE
+    Key Exportable = FASLE  ; Private key is NOT exportable, unless creating on a domain machine for a non-domain machine, then use TRUE
     HashAlgorithm = SHA256
     KeyLength = 2048  ; (2048 or 4096 as per Organization security requirement.)
     KeySpec = 1  ; AT_KEYEXCHANGE